badublanc/connectkit-nouns/readme.md

 </WagmiConfig>;
 ```

 That's it!
 Now, all `<Avatar />` components within your app will use Noun avatars as a fallback.
+See a demo React app on [CodeSandbox](https://codesandbox.io/s/connectkit-nouns-demo-ijrip3).